 - a.
-Call 1-903-686-9888 - b.
-The system will request an access code (use your employee ID#) - c.
-A prompt will be given for your PIN# (use your employee ID# again) - d.
-The system will request you to voice your name - e.
-After completion of the above steps, a new PIN# will be requested, which has to be created by you.
-Please remember your Employee# and Pin#. - To access and begin using the system via the internet, log on at www.longview.org, click on LISD Resources and go to Substitute Management System.
-Enter your employee ID# (which is your Access ID#), then enter your PIN# (which you created). - 3.
-All teachers and designated instructional aides will be reporting all absences, i.e., illness, workers' comp, personal, death in family, jury duty, non-work days, professional leave, etc. The reporting of absences does not change any of the procedures that are in effect for using the time clock system.

-- 4. For those employees who are required to have a substitute when absent from work, please be aware that absences must be pre-approved by campus principals or departmental supervisors. - 5.
-A reference pamphlet is enclosed and will be disseminated to administrators, employees, and substitutes. - 6.
-Questions regarding use of the system can be addressed by using the SADIE link at www.eschoolsolutions.com. - 7.
-Staff members in the Human Resources department are also available to answer questions by calling 903-381-2200. - 8.
-Teachers and other employees who are approved to call substitutes must have the approval from their supervisors first before calling the eSchool Solutions SmartFindExpress system. - Failure to enter absences in eSchool Solutions SmartFindExpress system in a timely manner could result in loss of pay and inability to properly complete service records.
+Follow the AESOP instructions provided to all employees. - b.
+A Welcome Letter from AESOP will be sent to all employees via your LISD email address. - c.
+Your login for AESOP will be your primary telephone #. - d.
+Your password will be issued by AESOP. - e.
+However, to request a sub you will 1st enter your absence in Skyward and then simply click the -Need A Sub field.
+You will, then, be taken to the AESOP software to complete the -sub information. - 2.
+All teachers and designated instructional aides will be reporting all absences, i.e., illness, workers' comp, personal, death in family, jury duty, non-work days, professional leave, etc. The reporting of absences does not change any of the procedures that are in effect for using the time clock system. - 3.
+For those employees who are required to have a substitute when absent from work, please be aware that absences must be pre-approved by campus principals or departmental supervisors. - 4.
+A reference pamphlet is enclosed and will be disseminated to administrators, employees, and substitutes. - 5.
+Teachers and other employees who are approved to call substitutes must have the approval from their supervisors first before entry into Skyward. - 6.
+Failure to enter absences in Skyward in a timely manner could result in loss of pay and inability to properly complete service records.